Ranchogha/blockchain-writing-registry/blockchain-writing-registry/README.md

-# ✍️ Blockchain-Based Writing Registry (Origin SDK Edition)
+# ✍️ Blockchain-Based Writing Registry (Hybrid Edition)

 > Protect your words.
 Prove your authorship.
-Powered by blockchain and the Origin SDK.
+Powered by blockchain with Origin SDK UI.
 >
-> **Latest Update**: Registry viewer search functionality fixed and deployed successfully.
+> **Latest Update**: Hybrid architecture implemented - Origin SDK UI + WritingRegistry smart contract backend.

 A decentralized application (dApp) that allows writers and content creators to register proof of authorship for written works on-chain by submitting cryptographic hashes of their content.
-Built for the Camp Network (BaseCAMP), this platform leverages the [Origin SDK](https://docs.campnetwork.xyz/origin-v1/origin-sdk) for seamless NFT minting, authentication, and social (Twitter) integration.
+Built for the Camp Network (BaseCAMP), this platform combines the **WritingRegistry smart contract** for blockchain transactions with the **Origin SDK** for beautiful UI and content display.

 ---

 ## 🚀 Features

-- ✅ Register a written work as a cryptographic hash (SHA-256)
+- ✅ Register a written work as a cryptographic hash (SHA-256) on WritingRegistry smart contract
-- 🧾 Attach metadata (title, license type, optional Twitter handle, and Twitter data)
+- 🧾 Attach metadata (title, license type, optional Twitter handle)
 - ⛓️ Store and verify on-chain proof of ownership on Camp Network BaseCAMP
-- 🔍 View public registry of previously submitted works
+- 🔍 View public registry with hybrid search (WritingRegistry + Origin SDK)
 - 🛡️ Prevent duplicate registrations
 - 🧠 Future-ready for plagiarism checks, AI attribution, and agent-based licensing
 - 💼 Wallet & social login via Origin SDK (CampProvider, CampModal)
-- 📱 Responsive design with modern UI
+- 📱 Responsive design with modern UI powered by Origin SDK
 - 🔄 Real-time transaction status
 - 📊 Transparent event emission for provenance